Tårnborg: Tårnholm, 1841present

-In 1841, Dyrehovedgård changed hands again when the estate was acquired by Valdemar Tully Oxholm.
-He had close ties to Christian IX by whom he was appointed to the Danish Constituent Assembly and he was a member of Landstinget from 1849 to 1853.
+In 1841, Dyrehovedgård changed hands again when the estate was acquired by Waldemar Tully Oxholm.
+He had close ties to Christian IX by whom he was appointed to the Danish Constituent Assembly, and he was a member of Landstinget from 1849 to 1853.
 In 1846, Oxholm renamed his estate Tårnborg.
 He increased the size of the estate through land reclamation along the coastline and convinced the railway commission that the new Korsør Station should be located on his estate.

 In 1866, Oxholm sold Tårnborg to Jørgen Albert Bech.
 Bech was the brother of August Willads Bech, the owner of nearby Valbygård.
 After Jørgen Albert Bech's death, Tårnborg was passed down to his eldest son Edvard Bech.
 Most of the farm buildings were destroyed by fire in 1904.
 This prompted Edvard Bech to sell the estate to the town council.
 Tårnborg was later sold several times before once again being acquired by the Korsør Town Council in 1948.